infinitecoder1729/mnist-dataset-classification/README.md

 2. Looking to test with different algorithms to strike a balance between training time and accuracy.

 ### Contributions, Suggestions, and inputs on graphical representation for better understanding are welcome.

+# One of the trained model is uploaded to this repository as well for reference purposes.